 A push goal is the heaviest weighted goal you have that will help you achieve all the other goals you want to accomplish.
 The push goal will create a chain reaction, much like a line of dominos, to get you from where you are to where you want to be.
 Most push goals, 90% of them, are finance related goals because most people need money to be able to do things.
-This will make more sense in the following steps.
+This makes more sense in the following steps.

 Step 1: Create a list of 10 goals

 To identify your push goal, first you need to figure out which goals lie closest to your heart, give you the most passion, and make you happy.
 Create a list of 10 things you want to happen in the next year.
 They can be from any area of your life, spiritual to health or even hobbies.
 Make one of these goals related to creating additional income and improving your financial situation.
-The finance goal should be something like, “I’m going to save this amount by this date” or “I’m going to generate this much income by this date by doing this”.
+The finance goal should be something like, “I’m going to save this amount by this date” or “I’m going to generate this much income by this date by doing this.”
 Once you get very specific about this finance goal, it will become your push goal.

 For this step you’re going to need a clean sheet of paper and a sharpened pencil.
 This paper will become very important, so it needs to be in a place where it won’t get tossed out or lost.
 Take 30 minutes, look at your push goal, and write down all the thoughts you have related to this goal.
 For example if your push goal is to start a business you probably have overwhelming thoughts about all that goes into starting a business.
 Instead of letting those thoughts immediately overwhelm you, write them all down.
 Write anything that comes to mind, questions or thoughts even if it sounds strange or unrelated.